Skip to content

 This scales.
 Five agents checking the hook in parallel will each grab different work.
 The hook is the load balancer.

-Lesson 6: Knowledge Crosses Rigs
+Lesson 6: Knowledge Crosses Repos

-The flywheel operates at the workspace level, not the rig level.
+The flywheel operates at the workspace level, not the repo level.
 When an agent discovers that "acceptance checks must be token-specific, not category-level," that learning applies everywhere, not just the repo where it was discovered.

 The cross-pollination effect is real.
 Patterns from infrastructure work improved my application development.
 Patterns from writing tooling improved my infrastructure automation.
 The knowledge flywheel works best when it's not siloed.